ULL-ESIT-PL/babel-learning/doc/nicolo-howto-talk/README.md

 > So we can go down in the AST until we found the "real" `optional` property.

-Here is a solution slightly different from the one Nicolo proposes
+Here is a solution slightly different from the one Nicolo proposes:

 `➜  babel-learning git:(main) ✗ cat src/nicolo-howto-talk/optionalchaining-plugin.cjs`
 ```js